rancher-sandbox/rancher-desktop/README.md

 >
 > ```
 > export M1=1
-> npm install
+> yarn
 > ```
 >
-> You will want to run `git clean -fdx` to clean out any cached assets and re-downloaded with the correct arch before running `npm install` if you previously installed dependencies without setting `M1` first.
+> You will want to run `git clean -fdx` to clean out any cached assets and re-downloaded with the correct arch before running `yarn` if you previously installed dependencies without setting `M1` first.

 ### Linux